lisongxu/CSCE156-Lab-Java-Intro/readme.md

 consensus.

-Because of the peer programming setup of labs, it is absolutely essential that you complete any pre-lab activities and familiarize yourself with the handouts prior to coming to lab.
+Because of the peer programming setup of labs, it is absolutely essential that you complete any pre-lab activities (if any) and familiarize yourself with the handouts (if any) prior to coming to lab.
 Failure to do so will negatively impact your ability to collaborate and work with others which may mean that you will not be able to complete the lab.